TrevorHD/TrevorHD/README.md

 ## About

+I currently work as a market analyst in the semiconductor industry and have years of experience in data analysis, machine learning, model and simulation development, and statistical programming.
+My interests are quite varied and span fields such as business, statistics, engineering, data science, and natural sciences, among others.

-As a researcher with years of experience in data analysis, data visualisation, model building, and statistical programming, I have a wide variety of interests at the intersection of statistics, data science, engineering, business, and natural sciences.
-My current work is in ecological systems and focuses on plant dispersal, seeking answers to questions regarding (a) modelling dispersal processes, (b) the probabilistic nature of dispersal, (c) relative contributions of multiple dispersal vectors in series and parallel, and (d) how current dispersal patterns may be affected by climate change.
-Dispersal and movement in ecological systems can be quite challenging to understand, and I use a variety of mechanistic and statistical models to help unravel the mysteries behind these processes.
-I am also interested in applications of machine learning to problems of classification and prediction.
+Outside of my day-to-day work, I also conduct research in ecological systems, with a focus on plant dispersal.
+This research addresses questions regarding (a) modelling dispersal processes, (b) the probabilistic nature of dispersal, (c) relative contributions of multiple dispersal vectors in series and parallel, and (d) how current dispersal patterns may be affected by climate change.
+Dispersal and movement in ecological systems can be quite challenging to quantify, and I use a variety of mechanistic and statistical models to help improve our understanding of these processes.

 <br/>